cysouw/diathesis/text/c01_introduction.md

 First, each role that is case-marked in at least one clause-alternant is a lexeme-specific role.
 In the example of *füllen* in [@last], each of the three roles is marked as nominative, accusative or dative in at least one of the alternants, so all three roles are lexeme-specific.
 Various exceptions and stipulations to this criterion are discussed in [@sec:case-delimiting-arguments].

 Second, all obligatory prepositional phrases are lexeme-specific roles.
 Such prepositional phrases, that cannot be left out, are not very widespread in German and mostly designate a location.
-Some verbs always expect such a location-role [@next a,b], see e.g. [@sec:prepositions-obligatory-local; @sec:reflexive-obligatory-local], but more widespread are resultative diatheses that introduce an obligatory local role [@next c,d], see e.g. [@sec:prepositions-action-result].
+Some verbs always expect such a location-role [@next a,b], see e.g. [@sec:prepositions-obligatory-local, @sec:reflexive-obligatory-local], but more widespread are resultative diatheses that introduce an obligatory local role [@next c,d], see e.g. [@sec:prepositions-action-result].

 ::: ex
 a.
 Der Stuhl befindet sich im Wohnzimmer